 - Creation of test logistics

-Q: Who prepares test strategy and test plan?
+Q.3: Who prepares the test strategy and test plan?

 - Software Testing MCQ

 - Types of Software Testing